camchardukian/aws-saa-notes/Tech_Fundamentals/Networking.md

 _Route tables_ are simply tables containing many routes.

 _Routers_ help move packets from a source to a destination -- encapulating the packets in different layer 2 frames along the way.

+### Network Address Translation

+_Network Address Translation_ (NAT) is the process of adjusting packets' source and destination addresses to allow transit across different networks.

+We generally only need to use NAT with IPv4.

+The engineers that created IPv4 couldn't predict that the 4,294,967,296 available public IPv4 addresses wouldn't be enough.

+IPv6 on the other hand has enough available addresses that NAT is generally unnecessary.

+For that reason, it seems likely that one day we will no longer need NAT or private IP addresses.